Teen Titans: Teen Titans (vol. 2) (1996–1998)

 Teen Titans was written and penciled by Dan Jurgens.
 It began in 1996 with a new #1 (October 1996), with Pérez as inker for the first 15 issues.
 Atom, who had become a teenager following the events of Zero Hour, leads the brand-new team (of Prysm, Joto, Risk, and Argent).
 Arsenal became a mentor about halfway through and Captain Marvel Jr. joins the team.
 The series ended in September 1998.

 A contest was held in the letters pages to determine who would join the team.
 Robin (Tim Drake), won the vote, but editors on the Batman titles banned his appearance, forcing Jurgens to use Captain Marvel Jr. instead.
 His inclusion failed to boost sales and the series was then cancelled.

 Titans (1999–2003)

 The team returned in a three-issue miniseries, JLA/Titans: The Technis Imperative, featuring nearly every Titan and showcasing the return of Cyborg.
 This led into Titans, written by Devin K. Grayson, starting with Titans Secret Files and Origins #1 (March 1999).

 This team consisted of Nightwing, Troia, Arsenal, Tempest, the Flash, Starfire, Cyborg, Changeling, Damage and Argent.
 One new member, Jesse Quick, joined.
 This team lasted until issue #50 (2002).
-The West Coast branch of the team, Titans L.A., appeared once, in the pages of Titans Secret Files and Origins #2.
+A short-lived West Coast branch of the team, Titans L.A., was introduced in Titans Secret Files and Origins #2, led by Changeling and Flamebird and consisting of Bumblebee, Bushido, Captain Marvel Jr., Mal Duncan (Herald), Hero Cruz, Matt Logan, and Terra.

 Between Teen Titans and Titans, a new generation of young heroes formed a team in Young Justice, consisting of Superboy, Robin, Impulse, Wonder Girl, Secret, and Arrowette.
 The two series concluded with the three-issue miniseries Titans/Young Justice: Graduation Day, which led to two new series: Teen Titans and Outsiders.